inaimathi/test-utils/README.md

 There is one new generator named `a-value`, which returns an arbitrary value tree.
 It can return an atom, or any of the compound forms above with atoms in all slots filled with atoms.
 It's not exactly type-sound, but comes in handy when testing symbol-manipulation procedures or macros.

+There is one new generator named `one-of`.
+It takes a list of values, and generates one of the given values.
+It works sort of like `a-member`, but for constants.

 ### `tests (&rest forms)`

 A macro that counts off the given tests and calls `prove:finalize` after all tests.
 It automates some otherwise manual book-keeping required by `prove`.
 It takes any number of `prove` tests.